-As always, the timing, size, and duration of planned demonstrations and roadblocks can change.
+The timing, size, and duration of demonstrations, roadblocks, and/or celebrations can change.
 Demonstrations can grow quickly in size and often move from one location to another, thus potentially disrupting movement.
 The Embassy recommends that U.S. citizens be aware and vigilant, avoiding protests, demonstrations, and roadblocks, when possible.

 Actions to Take:

 - Review your personal security plans and remain aware of your surroundings, including local events.

 - Monitor local news for updates.